asb219/evaluate-SOC-models/README.md

-However, be aware that each run of the MEND model will produce over 5 GB of temporary files that are loaded into RAM by python, causing memory usage to spike up to 5 GB for about 1-2 second before falling back down below 300 MB.
+However, be aware that each run of the MEND model will produce over 5 GB of temporary files that are loaded into RAM by python, causing memory usage to spike up to 5 GB for about 1 second (before going back below 300 MB).
 Make sure you have enough RAM and disk space to run MEND in parallel!

-### Known issues with MEND

-The MEND model experiences some numerical stability issues when run with the forcing data of some of the 77 selected soil profiles.
-I am currently preventing MEND to run on 12 blacklisted profiles which fail on my computer.

-However, some issues with MEND seem to be specific to the compiler.
-For example, with soil profile `('McFarlane_2013', 'MI-Coarse UMBS', 'G3')`, MEND throws a SIGFPE when compiled with GNU Fortran 4.8.5 (Red Hat, Intel), but runs without a problem when compiled with GNU Fortran 13.2.0 (MacOS, M1).

-If MEND does not work for a specific soil profile on your computer, add the profile to the set of `MEND_excluded_profiles` in `evaluate_SOC_models/results.py`.

-## Customize configurations
+## Customize configurations _(optional)_

 For a list of configuration options, run
 ```